Our open access policy applies to all original, peer-reviewed research publications that have been supported, in whole or in part, by Wellcome.

 Ideally, the image will be published under the same licence as the rest of your work, but this is not essential – the image can be licensed separately.

 Wellcome’s open access fund can’t be used to pay image fees.
-If it’s essential to use a third-party image, you can use the flexible funding allowance (FFA) provided on your Wellcome grant to meet this cost.
+If it’s essential to use a third-party image, you can ask for the cost of reasonable image fees in your grant application.

 ‘Scholarly’ books are defined by their content and their intended audience.

-Content - they represent the results of original academic research, presented in accordance with recognised academic conventions, eg with rigorous inclusion of bibliographic references.
+Content - they represent the results of original academic research, presented in accordance with recognised academic conventions, for example with rigorous inclusion of bibliographic references.

 Audience - scholarly books are written by, and aimed at, those who are actively engaged with or interested in academic research, rather than a general readership.